SunXQlab/stMLnet/README.md

 * `visualize_cell_communication` contains the scripts to visualize cell-cell interations <br>

 ## Usage
 To learn how to use this tool, chek `Tutorial of stMLnet.Rmd`.
-Note that parameters in the demo are not default and will not work for new datasets.
-Please make sure to adjust parameters for your new dataset.

 ## Examples and Reproducibility
 All the examples and the reproducibility codes for the plots in the paper could be found in the `stMLnet-AnalysisCode` repository which includes: